-With Live Piano Accompaniment by Bernie Anderson.
-Hosted & Curated by Ken Gordon.
+Live Piano Accompaniment by Bernie Anderson.
+Curated & Hosted by Ken Gordon.

-Children under the age of six will not be admitted to this program.
+Please note: Children under the age of six will not be admitted to the screenings.

 Silent Movie Matinee is supported by Los Blancos.